mff-uk/dataspecer/www/content/en/docs/projects/cme-and-layout.md

 ### Layout package directory structure:

 - `configurations`
-  - `elk` - Contain the elk specific configurations
+  - `Elk` - Contain the Elk specific configurations
-    - `elk-configurations.ts` - Contains the elk classes for the different elk layouting algorithms.
-They hold the user given algorithm parameters and conversion of those the elk parameters.
+    - `Elk-configurations.ts` - Contains the Elk typescript classes for the different Elk layouting algorithms.
+They hold the user given algorithm parameters and conversion of those the Elk parameters.
+They are Elk implementations of the typescript class found in `algorithm-configuration.ts`.
-    - `elk-utils.ts` - Contains the mappings of configuration parameters from general name to the elk specifics
+    - `Elk-utils.ts` - Contains the mappings of configuration parameters from general name to the Elk specifics.
+Because we are not using the Elk parameters, the idea was to make the code more general (for example if we wanted to introduce another library which does similar stuff).
+So we use general names, which are then transformed to Elk equivalents.
-  - `user-algorithm-configurations.ts` - Contains the `UserGivenAlgorithmConfigurations` - That is the layout configuration, in which each algorithm has specific parameters, so each algorithm has different parameters, which can be also found this file in the corresponding interfaces.
+  - `user-algorithm-configurations.ts` - Contains the `UserGivenAlgorithmConfigurations` interface, which describes the layout configuration.
+It contains the chosen algorithm and list of all available algorithms, where each algorithm has specific parameters, which can be also found in this file in the corresponding interfaces.
   - `algorithm-configuration.ts` - Similar to the previous one, but the distinction is that this are class implementations, while the previous ones are interfaces which are used when creating the user configurations, these are used in the layouting itself, so they take the interface in the constructor and create object of it with additional data, which make it easier to pass the information to the layouting system.
-  - `configuration-factories.ts` - This file behaves as factory to create the configuration containers - that is, in the factory based on the parameters and algorithms it constructs the container object.
+  - `configuration-factories.ts` - This file contains factory to create the configuration containers based on the parameters and algorithms.
 This is probably the most important file to look at if you are writing your own algorithm.
-Since you also need to extend the factory + it really helps to understand the code/workflow
+Since you also need to extend the factory + it really helps to understand the code/workflow.
+But what to exactly do is described in the next section in more detail.
-  - `configuration-container.ts` - Contains the configuration containter, which stores all layouting and graph actions in order which they should be performed in `performLayoutingBasedOnConfigurations` inside the `index.ts` fle
+  - `configuration-container.ts` - Contains the configuration container, which stores all layouting and graph actions in order which they should be performed in `performLayoutingBasedOnConfigurations` inside the `index.ts` file
   - `graph-conversion-action.ts` - Contains so called graph conversion actions, these are actions on graph, which are not layouting itself but somehow transform the graph or find some information about it.
 For example turn the graph into tree or find clusters.
-- `dimension-estimators` - Contains classes used to estimate the width and height of a node.
+- `dimension-estimators` - Contains typescript classes used to estimate the width and height of a node.
 Currently there is constant estimator and more complex one which takes into consideration name, attributes, etc. and tries to estimate how big will be the node when rendered.
 - `graph`
   - `graph-metrics` - Contains interface for representation of metric and implementations of some chosen metrics.
 Also just a interesting implementation detail, I noticed that if only metric(s) is used as name, it can sometimes result into page-block caused by some browser add-ons, possibly adblock.
-  - `representation` - contains files used for representation of the graph.
+  - `representation` - Contains files used for representation of the graph.
-- `layout-algorithms` - Contains the graph transformers a layout algorithm interface and implementations
+- `layout-algorithms` - Contains the graph transformers, `LayoutAlgorithm` interface and implementations
   - `graph-transformers`
-    - `graph-transformer-interface.ts` - Contains interface to implement, when new layouting library is introduced.
-The interface handles the transformation to the layouting library representation from the general graph representation and the conversion back or rather the update of the existing representation.
+    - `graph-transformer-interface.ts` - Contains interface which should be implemented, when new layouting library is introduced.
+The interface handles the transformation to the layouting library representation from the general graph representation and the conversion back (respectively the update of the existing representation).
-    - `elk-graph-transformer.ts` - is the implementation of the transformer for the elk layouting library.
+    - `Elk-graph-transformer.ts` - is the implementation of the transformer for the Elk layouting library.
   - `implementations` - Implements the `LayoutAlgorithm` for the corresponding layouting algorithms
-  - `layout-algorithms-interfaces.ts` - Concretely the interface `LayoutAlgorithm`, which has to be implemented by any layouting algorithm.
+    - `layout-algorithms-interfaces.ts` - Concretely the interface `LayoutAlgorithm`, which has to be implemented by all layouting algorithm.
-  - `list-of-layout-algorithms.ts` - This file contains list of all implemented algorithms, this is the first place you should extend if you want to implement your own algorithm.
+    - `list-of-layout-algorithms.ts` - This file contains list of all implemented algorithms.
+This is the first place you should extend if you want to implement your own algorithm.
 The compiler error will then guide you to most of the places you should touch upon to add the new algorithm.
-But to consult this in more detail check the
+But to consult this in more detail check the following section.
-  - `entity-budles.ts` - Transforms given data from semantic models into bundels to they are easier to work with, when we are creating the general graph (not the layouting library one) to layout
+    - `entity-budles.ts` - Transforms given data from semantic models into bundles to they are easier to work with, when we are creating the general graph (not the layouting library one) to layout
 - `util` - Contains utility functionality needed in other parts of the package.

 - `index.ts` file - Contains the main layout functions, which are exported, so they can be also used in other parts of Dataspecer
-- `explicit-anchors.ts` file - Contains the functionality for anchor overriding, since sometimes we want to override the given anchor settings, for example when we are adding new nodes and edges to already existing graph (when click the show button vocabulary), we want to keep the existing nodes in place, so we override their anchor settings.
+- `explicit-anchors.ts` file - Contains the functionality for anchor overriding, because sometimes we want to override the given anchor settings.
+For example when we are adding new nodes and edges to already existing graph (when click the show button vocabulary), we want to keep the existing nodes in place, so we override their anchor settings.
 - `graph-algorithms.ts` file - Contains some needed graph algorithms, for example to compute clusters for cluster-based layouting algorithm or to turn graph into trees, etc.